5 Steps to Irresistible Country Style Ribs (No Grill Needed!)

 • 3–4 lbs country-style pork ribs (bone-in or boneless)

-• 1 tbsp olive oil or yellow mustard (as binder)
+• 1 tablespoon olive oil or yellow mustard (as binder)

 • Optional: Pinch of cayenne pepper for heat